How do I get an absentee ballot?

 You must submit an absentee ballot application with a copy of your photo ID to the Absentee Election Manager for your county.
 Once approved, they will mail you an absentee ballot.

 You can download an absentee ballot application by clicking here.

 If you are a registered and qualified elector, you are applicable for an absentee ballot if:

 - you are out of the country or state on election day

 - you have a physical illness or infirmity that prevents you from physically attending the polls.
-PLEASE NOTE: This includes preexisting conditions that are susceptible to COVID-19 or concerns about COVID-19.

 - your work shift has at least 10 hours that are during the hours of polling at your designated polling location